johnfraserss/ICS3U/Assignments/24 - Collaborative Research/README.md

 * Find an area of research within that field in which computer science plays an integral role.

-* Write responses to the statements below.
+* In a single Markdown file, write responses to the statements below.
 The target audience is your ICS3U classmates.

-  1. In fewer than 30 words, explain what the research within your subject area is.
+  1. In fewer than 50 words, explain what the research within your subject area is.
-  2. In fewer than 150 words, answer the following question: "What would this field of research look like if no one knew how to program computers?".
+  2. In fewer than 180 words, answer the following question: "What would this field of research look like if no one knew how to program computers?".
 Justify your answer.

 * **Do not use any URLs as a part of your writing**.
 * Cite all your sources in MLA or APA format.
-Use **at least 3** sources with different information.
+Use **at least 3** sources with different information (Wikipedia doesn't count as a source for this project).

 ###Due Date

-All documents must be submitted by **4:00 PM on May 24** to the /IN folder.
-This includes your two responses and the citations.
+Your Markdown file is due to the IN drive before December 23rd, at 12 NOON.

 ###Rubric and Expectations